hashicorp-dev-advocates/workshop-spring-vault/instruqt/05-static-secrets-test-application/assignment.md

 Rotate the secret
 ===

-Change the password of the secret in Vault.
+Change the password of the secret in Vault in the **API Request** tab.

 ```shell
 vault kv put secret/workshop-spring-vault custom.StaticSecret.username=nic custom.StaticSecret.password=Sec0ndVersion